thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	10:51:48 AM 30 01 --> some error with posting having username priyanka.chopra143
+-	10:50:36 AM 30 01 --> some error with posting having username angelinajolie143
+-	10:50:05 AM 30 01 --> some error with posting having username shraddha.kapoor.sweet
+-	10:49:45 AM 30 01 --> some error with posting having username kriti.sanon143
+-	10:49:40 AM 30 01 --> some error with posting having username tamannaah.143
+-	10:49:25 AM 30 01 --> some error with posting having username realshrutihaasan
+-	10:49:19 AM 30 01 --> some error with posting having username urvashirautela26
+-	10:48:23 AM 30 01 --> some error with posting having username manushi.chillar.insta
 -	08:19:47 AM 30 01 --> posted with username manushi.chillar.insta
 -	08:19:42 AM 30 01 --> posted with username realshrutihaasan
 -	08:19:36 AM 30 01 --> posted with username tamannaah.143